lalatorre01/Sliding_Puzzle/README.md

-This app is a sliding puzzle
+This app is a sliding puzzle in Android Studio

 There are two 3x3 boards in the puzzle.